vecma-project/EasyVVUQ-QCGPJ/docs/api.rst

 Resume mechanism
 ****************
-EQI is able to resume not completed workflow of tasks submitted to QCG-PilotJob Manager.
-(for example terminated because of the walltime crossing).
+EQI is able to resume not completed workflow of tasks submitted to QCG-PilotJob Manager (for example terminated because of the walltime crossing).
-By default the resume mechanism is activated automatically when Executor is inited with the campaign for which EQI processing was already started (working directory exists) but it is not not yet completed.
+By default the resume mechanism is activated automatically when Executor is inited with the campaign for which EQI processing was already started (working directory exists) but it is not yet completed.
 If this behaviour is not intended, the resume mechanism can be disabled with providing ``resume=False`` parameter to the ``Executor's`` constructor.